-Both the APU A10-6700 and the Core i5-3330S Quad have the same TDP of 65 Watts, but the Core i5-3330S Quad has a lower lithography size, and so will affect your yearly electricity bills less adversely.
+Both the APU A10-6700 Quad-Core and the Core i5-3330S 2.7GHz have the same TDP of 65 Watts, but the Core i5-3330S 2.7GHz has a lower lithography size, and so will affect your yearly electricity bills less adversely.

-The Core i5-3330S Quad has an on-board GPU, which means that it will be capable of running basic graphics applications (i.e., games) without the need for a dedicated graphics card.
-The APU A10-6700, however, does not, and you will probably have to look for a dedicated card if you wish to use it at all.
+The APU A10-6700 Quad-Core and the Core i5-3330S 2.7GHz both have an on-board GPU, which means that they will be capable of running basic graphics applications (i.e., games) without the need for a dedicated graphics card.

 On-board GPUs tend to be fairly awful in comparison to dedicated cards from the likes of AMD or Nvidia, but as they are built into the CPU, they also tend to be cheaper and require far less power to run (this makes them a good choice for laptops).
 We would recommend a dedicated card for running the latest games, but integrated GPUs are improving all the time and casual gamers may find less recent games perform perfectly acceptably.